How Does Marriage or Living Common-Law Impact Taxes in Canada?

 - Pooling Medical Expenses: If your spouse or common-law partner has lower income, you may be able to receive a larger tax credit if the partner with the lower income claims all of the medical expenses for the couple.

 - Pension Income Splitting: You may be able to split your eligible pension income with your spouse or common-law partner to lower the amount of tax you must pay.

-For more information, please visit the Couples and taxes page from the Official website of the Government of Canada.
+For more information, please visit the Living as a Couple page from the Official website of the Government of Canada.

 Bloom Investment Counsel, Inc. Can Help You and Your Family Protect, Preserve and Build Family Wealth

 Did you know that investing in dividend-paying stocks can substantially increase the after-tax rate of return for Canadian taxable investors given that dividends are taxed at a lower rate than other income?
 Additionally, having a well-diversified portfolio of dividend-paying stocks can provide capital for the present day, if desired, while continuing to preserve and build wealth for the future.

 For nearly 40 years, Bloom Investment Counsel, Inc. has been working with wealthy individuals and families, family offices, foundations, corporations, institutions and trusts to protect, preserve and build wealth through capital appreciation and a steady stream of income.
 Learn more about our actively managed, customized Canadian and U.S. dividend-paying portfolios.

 At Bloom Investment Counsel, Inc. we are happy to work with all your trusted partners to protect, preserve and build lasting family wealth.